Research Advances and Payments UPPS No. 02.02.06

 06. CERTIFICATION STATEMENT

-Assistant Vice President for Research & Director of Federal Relations; senior reviewer of this UPPS
+Assistant Vice President for Research and Federal Relations; senior reviewer of this UPPS

-Associate Vice President for Research & Federal Relations
+Associate Vice President for Research and Federal Relations

 Provost and Vice President for Academic Affairs